stepmanai/.github/profile/README.md

 and offers modules to address several key challenges including:
 - File format standardization to facilitate framework integration with `trancecode`
 - Scalability of the definition of difficulty to minimize inherent biases and subjectivity with `acubed`
-- Playing performance evaluations based on accuracy and precision to objectively reward players with `pa-scoring`
+- Playing performance evaluations rewarded to players based on standard metrics in confusion matrices (e.g. accuracy, precision, etc.) with `psyduck`
-- Cross-platform ranked leaderboards to measure and compare player’s skill under a modified ELO rating system with `stepman-rating`
+- Cross-platform ranked leaderboards to measure and compare player’s skill under a modified ELO rating system with `stepman`

 Each module is developed using the following technological stack:
 <p align="center">